fmrtl73/pxdocs/content/install-with-other/dcos/operate-and-maintain/framework-cleanup.md

 {{</info>}}

-If you are trying to cleanup Portworx framework, you will have to perform additional steps to cleanup the remnants from slave nodes.
+If you are trying to cleanup Portworx framework, you will have to perform additional steps to cleanup the remnants from agent nodes.
 Run the commands below on all the private agents where Portworx was running.

 ### Stop the Portworx service
 ```text